Thecgroupstudio/cgroup-vsl-funnel/email-marketing-checklist.md

 Dear [FIRST NAME],

-This is your final opportunity to join the Executive Presence Immersion experience at ALILA Resort NAPA VALLEY.
+This is your final opportunity to join the Executive Presence Immersion experience at ALILA Resort NAPA VALLEY with limited slots available.

-**Only [X] spots remain available**, and registration closes on [DATE].
+**Limited slots available**, and registration closes on [DATE].

 For those who've been considering this opportunity to transform your leadership presence, now is the time to make your decision.